JordanDelcros/OBJImg/README.md

-# OBJ-IMG
+# OBJIMG
-Convert OBJ to an image ready for THREE JS
+Convert an OBJ file (exported from a 3D soft) to an image ready for THREE JS.

+## Wait! what?
+An OBJ file contain a list of vertices, faces, normals, and UVs...
+[WIP]